Connect with others who understand.

 Lactate Dehydrogenase Test

-Tests To Confirm PNH
+2. Tests To Confirm PNH

 Flow Cytometry

 Healthy red blood cells contain a protein “shield.”
 This shield protects the red blood cells from the immune system, which works to find and eliminate any foreign cells or substances that could harm your body.
-The protein shield around a red blood cell tells your immune system that the cell is safe.
+The anchored protein shield around a red blood cell tells your immune system that the cell is safe.
 However, PNH cells lack this shield and are destroyed.

 Bone Marrow Biopsy and Testing

+A bone marrow test can’t confirm PNH, but it is used to check for closely related bone marrow disorders that often accompany PNH.
 One of the causes of PNH involves problems with stem cells in your bone marrow.
-When these stem cells develop genetic mutations, they don’t make enough healthy blood cells.
+When these stem cells develop a mutation in the gene called PIGA, they don’t make enough healthy blood cells.
 This is known as bone marrow failure.
-Your health care team can biopsy (remove a sample of) your bone marrow and study the cells to see if they contain gene changes, grow abnormally, or produce normal numbers of blood cells.

 Signs and symptoms of PNH can mimic those of other disorders.
 For example, multiple types of hemolytic anemia can cause your red blood cells to break apart.
-Many of these conditions lead to the same results on blood tests, such as low red blood cell counts, high bilirubin levels, and high amounts of LDH in your blood.
+Many of these conditions lead to the same results on blood tests, such as low red cell counts, high bilirubin levels, and high amounts of LDH in your blood.

 Your doctor may recommend tests to look for other potential causes of anemia.
 These tests can include: